-Each year, the Charity Foundation awards two $5,000 college scholarships to high school seniors who best exemplify the credit union philosophy of “People Helping People.”
+Each year, the Charity Foundation awards college scholarship funds to high school seniors who best exemplify the credit union philosophy of “People Helping People.”
 Because the Charity Foundation believes in the importance of community service, responsibility and helping the citizens of Central Texas, the scholarships are awarded to those students who have demonstrated their dedication to these causes.

 Qualifications and Requirements

 - Applications must be postmarked on or before February 15, 2019.

 - Applications must be complete to be considered.